mmarsala/peer/peer/peer.rst

    - **Peer Agent IP** - *Initials*\ -PeerAgentA IP Address

-     *The IP address of the Agent server that will receive real-time notifications from the Files File Activity Monitoring API.*
+     *The IP address of the Agent server that will receive real-time notifications from the Files File Activity Monitoring API.
+It will be selectable from a dropdown list of available IPs on this Agent server.*

 #.
 Click **Validate** to confirm Files can be accessed via API using the provided credentials.